Starting system, Starter motor

 The next step typically involves testing the starter control circuit.
 Your mechanic may start by measuring the battery voltage at the starter solenoid control terminal with the key in the START position.
 If there is no voltage, the problem is most likely in the starter control circuit (ignition switch, starter relay, neutral safety switch, control wire).
 If there is a battery voltage at the starter solenoid control terminal with the key in the START position, the starter motor itself could be bad.
 The starter solenoid control terminal must also be checked for proper connection.

-A starter motor has several (typically 4) electric windings (field coils) attached to the starter motor housing from the inside.
+The starter motor has typically four field windings (field coils) attached to the starter motor housing from the inside.
 The armature (the rotating part) is connected through the carbon brushes in series with the field coils.

 On the front end of the armature, there is a small gear that attached to the armature through an overrunning clutch.
 This part is commonly known as the Bendix.